Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Discussion

 This paper calculates numerical upper and lower bounds of local classical and quantum algorithms approximately solving instances of Max $k$XOR.
 At $k > 4$ on triangle-free instances, the depth-1 QAOA is the best known local algorithm to our knowledge; however, both algorithms studied perform suboptimally on random instances at high $k$.
 The optimal value of a random instance is determined via its relationship to the Parisi constant of a spin glass; the numerical Parisi calculator is of independent interest.
 We also show that in the worst case, some low-depth quantum local circuits, including the QAOA, are obstructed on this problem for $k=3$.
 This is true even if the overlap gap property is not known to hold.

 This work raises many open questions, some of which are quite general.
 What are the best algorithms, quantum or classical, for approximately solving Max $k$XOR at higher $k$?
-Is there a connection between the performance of all one-local algorithms on triangle-free instances and instances with random signs?
+Is there a connection between the average performance of all one-local algorithms on triangle-free instances and instances with random signs?
 Is there a method to compute the maximum satisfying fraction of any constraint satisfaction problem using spin glass theory?
 Further study is needed here.

+When $k=2$, we show an obstruction to sub-logarithmic-depth QAOA by converting obstructed Max $k$XOR instances with \emph{$\mathbb{Z}_2$ symmetry} to Max $(k+1)$XOR instances with \emph{partial $\mathbb{Z}_2$ symmetry}.
+It is possible this procedure works for all even $k$, and extending the proof in~\cite{bravyi2019obstacles} will lead to an obstruction for all $k \ge 2$.
+However, it is unknown whether any efficient algorithms, even nonlocal quantum algorithms such as RQAOA~\cite{bravyi2019obstacles}, can outperform QAOA on the obstructed instances for $k > 2$.

 Ultimately it is important to better characterize the power of quantum circuits for exact and approximate optimization.
-Such quantum algorithms appear challenging to analyze beyond relatively simple cases.
+A natural extension of this work is to compare depth-$p$ QAOA and depth-$p$ local classical algorithms on Max $k$XOR for $p>1$.
+However, quantum algorithms for optimization appear challenging to analyze beyond relatively simple cases.
 Even the QAOA proves difficult to analyze at constant-depth, let alone the more exciting $p=\Theta(\log n)$ or $p=\textrm{poly}(n)$ regimes.

 In the meantime, the search continues for NISQ optimization advantage.
 Our results suggest that QAOA at depth-1 is only weakly advantageous on this problem, and that local quantum circuits are obstructed on some instances of this problem.
 But the QAOA or other quantum algorithms may be especially effective on certain families of Max $k$XOR instances.
 It remains open if there is a setting where near-term quantum computers solve an optimization problem definitively better than all classical computers; or, conversely, how much results obstructing quantum advantage can be generalized and strengthened.